oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

     ![desc here](images/detect-anomalies-14.png)

-7. Run the following to detect current customer transactions within the time range of cluster(s) and located at a distance greater than a threshold.
-The query returns the suspicious transactions along with the associated cluster label and distance from the cluster.
-These transactions are considered suspicious.
+7. To identify current customer transactions within the time range of cluster(s) and located at a distance greater than a threshold, you will run a query using the WITH ...
+AS ...
+SELECT ..
+WHERE... syntax as follows.

     ```
+    WITH
+        x as ( [transactions] ),
+        y as ( [spatiotemporal cluster aggregate centroids] )
+    SELECT [transaction, cluster label, distance from cluster aggregate centroid, ...]
+    FROM x, y
+    WHERE [transaction time within cluster time frame]
+    AND [distance from cluster > threshold]
+    ```

+   Run the following query to return suspicious transactions along with the associated cluster label and distance from the cluster.

+      ```
       <copy>
       cursor = connection.cursor()
       cursor.execute("""
-      with
+      WITH
          x as (
              SELECT a.cust_id, a.location_id, a.trans_id, a.trans_epoch_date,
                     lonlat_to_proj_geom(b.lon,b.lat) as proj_geom, c.label